Coconut Cream Pie

 A timeless favorite, coconut cream pie is a comfort food in Texas and everywhere else.
 This pie is excellent with standard or butter pastry, but feel free to experiment with other piecrusts (see links below).

-Combine 1/2 cup of the sugar, cornstarch and salt in a saucepan.
+- Combine 1/2 cup of the sugar, cornstarch and salt in a saucepan.
 Add the milk and cook over medium heat, stirring constantly, until mixture thickens slightly.
 Remove from heat and set aside.

-Beat the egg yolks with an electric mixer at high speed until thick and lemon colored.
+- Beat the egg yolks with an electric mixer at high speed until thick and lemon colored.
 Stir about one-fourth of the custard mixture into the yolks.
 Blend well.
 Then stir the blended mixture back into the hot custard.
 Cook over medium heat for 2 to 3 minutes, stirring constantly.
 When mixture thickens to custard consistency, remove from heat.
 Stir in the butter, 3/4 cup coconut and 1 teaspoon of the vanilla until butter has melted.

-Beat the egg whites at high speed with an electric mixer just until foamy.
+- Beat the egg whites at high speed with an electric mixer just until foamy.
 Add the cream of tartar and vanilla, and gradually add the remaining 1/4 cup sugar.
 Continue beating until stiff peaks form and sugar has dissolved, about 2 minutes.

 - Spread meringue over the pie filling, sealing to edge of pastry.
 Sprinkle with remaining 1/4 cup coconut.
 Bake at 425°F for 5 minutes or until meringue is lightly browned.

 Note: To minimize "weeping," spread the meringue on the pie filling while the filling is hot.
 Also, meringue pies cut better with a wet knife blade.